Frontend application architecture

 At the same time, a good analogy of an object with a global ("static") and local ("object") state is a composable function.
 It can be used in certain situations.

-, useI18n
+, worker_threads

 Useful tips

-Avoid addictions
+Avoid dependencies

 If there is a possibility not to introduce a new dependency (not to plug in a new npm package) - don't do it.
 It may save you a bit of time, but a third-party library will sooner or later become obsolete, no longer supported, and may have a vulnerability.
 Besides, it increases the size of your bundle, which directly affects the performance of your application.
 Tree shaking is good in advertising, but it doesn't always work in reality.